rxiliv/admAIre/docs/README.md

 **Surroundings Analysis**
 * **Object and Scene Recognition:** Real-time identification of potentially dangerous everyday elements.
+* **Quick and Brief Alerts:** When near to obstacles, the device immediately detects the danger and warns the user.
+* **Text Reading (OCR):** Ability to read labels, menus, or road signs in real-time.

 **Well-thought-out Design**
 * **Ergonomic Glasses:** Lightweight and discreet device, optimized for prolonged use.